 What is SharePoint Workflow?

-Consider workflows as pre-programmed applications that automate a wide range of business functions from initiation to completion.
+Consider workflows as no-code applications that automate a wide range of business functions from initiation to completion.
 It provides conditions, rules, and actions to automate multiple tasks and behavior by activating pre-defined triggers.
-SharePoint workflows enable an organization to connect business logic to objects or documents in a SharePoint library that manages business operations efficiently.
 Workflows in SharePoint are a string of “if” and “then” statements.
 For example, if X person sends a request for document approval, a notification will be sent to Y person.
-It eliminates various menial tasks that can drastically reduce the productivity of employees.

 What Are the Most Common Types of Workflows in SharePoint?